ARTICLE

 While the policy statement referred to "all workers", this does not represent a change.
 SSP will continue to apply in relation to "employees" which for SSP purposes includes all those whose earnings are subject to Class 1 National Insurance contributions – so already includes many "workers".

 However, the removal of the LEL (currently £123 per week) will help low-paid casual workers.
-While that will be the case, a concession has been added that the rate of statutory sick pay, currently £116.75 per week, will be set at a lower rate for low paid employees instead to be based on a percentage of their weekly pay.
-This concession is being included in light of business fears of those on low pay otherwise having an incentive to take sick leave.
+While that will be the case, a concession has been added that the rate of SSP will be set at a lower rate for low paid employees instead being 80% of their weekly pay.
+This concession is being included in light of business fears of those on low pay would otherwise have an incentive to take sick leave.

 Next steps